 Are Investors Undervaluing These Basic Materials Stocks Right Now?

-One stock to keep an eye on is Schnitzer Steel Industries (SCHN).
-SCHN is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+One company to watch right now is Polymetal International (AUCOY).
+AUCOY is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock holds a P/E ratio of 6.45, while its industry has an average P/E of 9.76.
+Over the past 52 weeks, AUCOY's Forward P/E has been as high as 10.61 and as low as 6.45, with a median of 8.62.

-Investors should also recognize that SCHN has a P/B ratio of 1.51.
-Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 1.64.
-Within the past 52 weeks, SCHN's P/B has been as high as 2.11 and as low as 1.15, with a median of 1.65.
+Another notable valuation metric for AUCOY is its P/B ratio of 3.82.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 4.14.
+AUCOY's P/B has been as high as 5.88 and as low as 3.82, with a median of 4.89, over the past year.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-SCHN has a P/S ratio of 0.44.
-This compares to its industry's average P/S of 0.49.

-Finally, we should also recognize that SCHN has a P/CF ratio of 6.16.
-This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 10.90.
-Over the past 52 weeks, SCHN's P/CF has been as high as 14.72 and as low as 5.23, with a median of 8.18.
+Sibanye Gold Limited (SBSW) may be another strong Mining - Miscellaneous stock to add to your shortlist.
+SBSW is a # 1 (Strong Buy) stock with a Value grade of A.

-United States Steel also has a P/B ratio of 0.84 compared to its industry's price-to-book ratio of 1.64.
-Over the past year, its P/B ratio has been as high as 1.65, as low as 0.69, with a median of 1.11.
+Additionally, Sibanye Gold Limited has a P/B ratio of 1.57 while its industry's price-to-book ratio sits at 4.14.
+For SBSW, this valuation metric has been as high as 3.52, as low as 1.41, with a median of 2.15 over the past year.

-These are just a handful of the figures considered in Schnitzer Steel Industries and United States Steel's great Value grade.
+These are just a handful of the figures considered in Polymetal International and Sibanye Gold Limited's great Value grade.
 Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that SCHN and X is an impressive value stock right now.
+Add this to the strength of its earnings outlook, and we can clearly see that AUCOY and SBSW is an impressive value stock right now.

 Zacks’ Top Picks to Cash in on Artificial Intelligence